American College Dance Festival Association

 Texas Educational Theatre Association

-The mission of TETA, Inc. shall be to support, promote and expand educational theatre at all levels in the state of Texas by providing quality educational opportunities, a network of resources, a base for advocacy, and a forum for establishing standards, programs and projects that celebrate the importance of the theatre in the human experience.
+The Mission of the Association is the support, promotion, and expansion of educational theatre by providing quality educational opportunities, a network for resources, support and expansion, a base for advocacy, and a forum for establishing standards, programs, and projects in order to celebrate the importance of theatre arts in human experience.

 Texas Nonprofit Theatre Association